notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 *wParam [out]*
 : wchar_t ** sessionFileArray,
 the array in which the files' full path of the same group are written.
-To allocate the array with the proper size, send message NPPM_GETNBSESSIONFILES.
+To allocate the array with the proper size, use the message NPPM_GETNBSESSIONFILES to get the number of strings needed, then allocate each path entry string (noting the size requirements for an [Array of Path Strings](#array-of-path-strings)).

 *lParam [in]*
 : const wchar_t * sessionFileName,